maximKaschitskiy/ppro-canvas/README.md

 **Disclaimer and Copyright:**

-Adobe, Premiere, DOOM, and DOS are trademarks, and the rights of DosBox and js-dos-api belong to their respective owners.п
+Adobe, Premiere, DOOM, and DOS are trademarks, and the rights of DosBox and js-dos-api belong to their respective owners.